 The write register command is used to write register data.
 The write register operation is performed in a single frame.
 The first byte of the command is the base value (80h) added to the 4-bit register address.
 The second byte of the command is the register data.
-Writing to registers outside the valid address range is ignored.
+Write operations to registers outside the valid address range are ignored.

-Figure 8-31 shows an example of a register write operation using the 16-bit frame size.
-If operating in full-duplex mode (simultaneous reading of 24-bit conversion data during the input of the register write command), include one or more leading pad bytes to the input data to match the length of the output frame.
-When configuring a series of registers (when conversion data can be ignored), the minimum 16-bit frame size can be used to improve throughput.
+⊠ 8-31 shows an example of a register write operation using the 16-bit frame size.
+If operating in full-duplex mode (simultaneous reading of 16-bit conversion data + CRC and STATUS bytes during the input of the register write command), include one or more leading pad bytes as necessary to the input data to match the length of the output frame.
+When configuring a series of registers (when conversion data can be ignored), the minimum 16-bit frame size can be used for the best throughput.